burakayy7/blog--old/_posts/2021-03-26-SR-Latch-Memory.md

 ![Schematic](assets/images/sr1.jpg)

+The A1 is a button and A2 is a reset button, however you could flip them and use either.

 In this configuration, the circuit maintains a 'memory' of which button was pressed, and it's visialized through the LEDs.

 *this was actually built more than 2 years ago and it's been some time.
-I don't exactly remember the A1 and A2 functions and I am too lazy to spend time trying to figure it out right now because I have a lot going on!
+I don't exactly remember the E1 and E2 functions and I am too lazy to spend time trying to figure it out right now because I have a lot going on!
 Sorry!

 However you could probably reverse engineer this by looking at Ben's video and this OR Gate I built: ![Schematic of OR gate](assets/images/sr2.jpg)
 Good Luck!
 Let me know if you got it!